devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/engine_unification.md

 ## Fixed-step semantics

-If you want a traditional fixed physics dt (for example to match an older simulator), set `timeline.phys` to a uniform axis.
+If a traditional fixed physics dt is required (for example to match an older simulator), set `timeline.phys` to a uniform axis.
 Those ticks are included in the global boundary union, so the engine performs exactly one integration interval per physics tick.